HaitaoMao/HaitaoMao.github.io/_posts/2022-02-08-A review on graph classification.md

 The key idea in PATCHY-SAN is how to extract locally connected regions from graphs which serves as the receptive fields of a convolutional architecture.
 Revolving on this goal, two steps are constructed:

 - Determine the node sequences for which $k$ nodes are selected into neighbor graph with fixed order.
-- Normalize a graph: turn a graph representation into a vector representation.
+- Normalize a graph: turn a graph representation into a vectotar representation.

 The corresponding challenge are: